gzuidhof/cad/report.md

 ### Goal
 This assignment involves the detection of white matter lesions (WMLs) in the brain from MR images.
 Classifications are made on pixel level with pixel based features, like brightness value, distance transforms and a blobness measure.
 There are 50 samples of 2D slices of scans available, each containing three images as input (T1-weighted, T2-weighted and FLAIR-weighted) and fourth an annotated image where the actual WMLs are located, which is the ground truth, which makes 200 images in total.
 All images have the same size: 384 x 512 pixels.

-The goal is engineering informative features that can be used to classify where WMLs are located, and evaluate the predictions using the annotated images.
+The goal is to best classify where WMLs are located, and evaluate the predictions using the annotated images.
+Engineering informative features is an important part of this.

 ### Implementation
-We refer to our Git repository (https://github.com/gzuidhof/cad) for our source code.
+We refer to our [Git repository](https://github.com/gzuidhof/cad) for our source code.
 We make use of the following dependencies:
 * **Python 2.7**
 * **scikit-learn** ML stack (sklearn, numpy, scipy, matplotlib, skimage): analysis and machine learning functions
 * **OpenCV2**: morphological editing functions, used a lot in preprocessing